turboFei/turbofei.github.com/_posts/2024-11-28-automating-celeborn-with-restful-api.md

 #### Pre-Restart Workflow for Master Pod

 Below is the `podPreStart` workflow diagram.
-First, we determine whether it is within the SLA window.
-If it is, we wait.
+First, it determines whether it is within the SLA window.
+If yes, it waits.
 <img src="/imgs/celeborn/podPreStart.png" width="500" />

 ##### 1. Check the Status of the Celeborn Master Cluster